 Read by delivery managers, CTOs, and programme directors in the US, UK, and APAC.

-Published when there's something worth saying — not on a schedule.
+Weekly.
+Every Wednesday.
 Operator-level analysis of how delivery actually works inside complex programmes.
 No pitch, no padding.

 Real situations from enterprise programmes — what happened, why it happened, and what someone with better pattern recognition would have done differently.
 These aren't cautionary tales.
 They're maps.